 • Install security updates within one month of release

-• Follow change control process and procedures when making changes to any system components
+• Follow change control processes and procedures when making changes to any system components

 • Train developers in secure coding techniques and develop applications based on secure coding guidelines